 Lee Ann Walling has led or worked on a variety of initiatives focused on sustainability: policies, projects, redevelopment, incentives, even a college curriculum.
 Here is a sampling of her projects, initiatives and accomplishments.

-Laurel’s comprehensive plan update is on track for adoption in April 2017.
-Cedar Creek Planners prepared the draft plan over two years.
-An update is required every five years.
+Laurel’s updated 10-year comprehensive plan was approved by the Mayor and Council in October 2017.
+Cedar Creek Planners prepared the draft and final plan over two years.

 In August 2016, former Governor Markell designated Laurel’s core commercial and historic area as a Downtown Development District.
 Cedar Creek Planners prepared the town’s application.